HomeSmartMesh/website-hugo/content/docs/microcontrollers/nrf52/thread_sensortag.md

 ---
 title: "Thread SensorTag"
 description: "A Low power SensorTag with High quality measures of light, Temperature, Humidity and Pressure.
-Based on nRF52840 which supports multiple protocols including Thread"
+Based on nRF52840 which supports Thread and other protocols"
 date: 2021-02-07T08:48:57+00:00
 lastmod: 2021-02-14T08:00:00+00:00
 images: ["/images/thread_sensortag/concept.png"]